 The bottom line is that there are many factors – at home, at school, and in the community, which can increase or decrease the likelihood that a youth will become violent.
 Media violence is one of them.
 In a logical world, it would be one that would be relatively easy to change, compared to poverty, family relationships, and school failure.
 In the U.S., it is one of many that policy makers have not done enough about, leaving parents, teachers, and youth workers with more to do, and less support than they need to succeed.

-The report, entitled “Youth Violence: A Report of the Surgeon General,” published in January 2001 is available free at www.surgeongeneral.gov/library/youthviolence or call 1-800-789-2647.
+The report, entitled “Youth Violence: A Report of the Surgeon General,” published in January 2001 is still available free at www.ncbi.nlm.nih.gov/books/NBK44294/.

-These articles are based on Diana Zuckerman’s monthly Research Watch columns that appeared in Youth Today in issues from November 1999 through November 2004, and were reprinted with permission.
-Youth Today is a publication of the American Youth Work Center, 1200 17th St., NW, Washington, D.C.
-20036.
-(800) 599-2455.
-E-mail: firstname.lastname@example.org.
+This article is based on Diana Zuckerman’s monthly Research Watch columns that appeared in Youth Today and were reprinted with permission.